iut-ibk/DynaMind-Sewer/doc/InfiltrationTrench.md

 #InfiltrationTrench

 The module auto designs and connects the infiltration system with the catchment.
-The infirlation systems are designed following the german guideline DWA-A 13.
+The infiltration systems are designed following the german guideline DWA-A 13.
 The used equations can be found [here (in german)](http://www.abwdat.de/abw/versickerung/pdf/Regenwasserversickerung_Planung-Dimensionierung.pdf)

 ##Parameter
 |        Name       |          Type          |       Description         |